Search terms report hit count

 4. Click the Structured (Processed) Data workflow box.

-5. On the Choose the Load File Type dialog, click the RDO box.
+5. On the Choose the Load File Type dialog, click the Documents box.

 7. On the Load File Settings dialog, select the delimiters and encoding values of the load file, and then click Continue.

-8. On the Fields Mapping dialog, select the load file fields to import and map them to the workspace fields, then click Continue.
-Click Auto Map Fields to automatically map fields.
-Relativity then maps the fields from the load file to existing fields in the workspace of the same name.
+8. On the Fields Mapping dialog, select the load file fields to import and map them to the corresponding workspace fields, then click Continue.
+For instance, Control Number Identifier (Fixed-length text) and STR Name (Long text).
+Alternatively, you can click Auto Map Fields to automatically match fields from the load file to existing workspace fields with the same name.

-Note: Any fields without a match will display Choose... in the Workspace Fields column.
-You must select one from the drop-down list.
+Fields without a match will show Choose... in the Workspace Fields column.
+Select a field from the list.

-10. Click the Import button to start the importing process.
+10. Click Import to start the importing process.

 11. Click Close when the importing process is complete.